Keraudren Extension 3D Marine Seismic Survey

 Seismic acquisition will be via methods and procedures similar to other seismic surveys conducted in Australian waters.
 The seismic survey vessel will travel along a series of pre-determined lines towing cables (known as streamers or acoustic receivers) which contain microphones (known as hydrophones).
 As the survey vessel travels along the lines, sound waves will be directed down through the water and into the geology below the seabed.
 The sound that reflects back is measured by the hydrophones and is later processed to provide information about the structure and composition of geological formations below the seabed.

 The survey may be acquired in stages.
 The exact area to be acquired in each stage will be determined based on operational and timing factors, and in consultation with key stakeholders.
-To allow for flexibility a period of three years, between 2020 to 2022, is proposed in which to complete the survey.
-It is Santos’ intention to commence the survey in 2020 and to acquire the full survey within two of the three years.

 In order to avoid sensitive fish spawning and whale migration periods, acquisition of the survey will only be undertaken between 1 February to 31 July in any given year.
-The first phase of acquisition is unlikely to commence before April 2020.

 The survey will take at least 132 days to complete, with operations occurring on a 24-hour basis.
 An additional 30 days of contingency time within the operational area has been provided as part of the environmental assessment.